pieaerts/pieaerts/_masterclasses/photography-expedition--ladakh-india-may-18-29.md

 ---
-title: 'PHOTOGRAPHY EXPEDITION | Ladakh, India, May 18-29, 2020'
+title: 'RESCHEDULED!!!
+PHOTOGRAPHY EXPEDITION | Ladakh, India, May 18-29, 2020'
 starting_date: 2019-03-08 00:00:00
 subtitle:
 introduction_html: >-
-  <h4>&nbsp;</h4><p>Join me on an adventure of a lifetime to the remote Ladakh
+  <h4>&nbsp;</h4><p>DUE TO THE RECENT CORONA VIRUS OUTBREAK THIS EXPEDITION WILL
-  region in Northen India to explore the high-altitude lifestyle of the Ladakhi people.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>
+  BE RESCHEDULED TO LATER THIS YEAR</p><p>Join me on an adventure of a lifetime to the remote Ladakh region in Northen India to explore the high-altitude lifestyle of the Ladakhi people.</p><p>A unique opportunity to learn more about this beautiful culture and to expand your knowledge about photography.&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>
 gallery_url: /none/
 subscribe_url: 'http://remotexpeditions.com/portfolio_page/ladakh-photography-expedition/'
 subscribe_text: CLICK HERE FOR MORE INFORMATION AND TO SIGN UP FOR THE EXPEDITION